 For more information on access services at the Zoo, please contact Guest Services at 202-633-4480.

 ZooLights is busiest on weekends, in the days leading up to the Christmas holiday, and in the week between Christmas and New Years’.
 ZooLights tends to be less crowded earlier in the season, as well as early in the week (Mondays, Tuesdays and Wednesdays).

 There are three special events occurring within ZooLights, where higher visitation is expected: BrewLights (Nov.
 29), FONZ Member Week (Dec.
 2-9), and Military Appreciation Night (Dec.
 13).

 Parking, Drop-off and Shuttles

 Designated accessible parking spaces are located in Parking Lots A, B, D and E on a first-come, first-served basis.
 For more information, see the parking and transportation tab.

 Accessible Drop-off and Pick-up Areas

-The Zoo’s Panda Plaza Bus Lot (#3 on the map) serves as a handicap-accessible drop-off and pick-up area during ZooLights.
+The Zoo’s Panda Plaza Bus Lot (#3 on the map) serves as an accessible drop-off and pick-up area during ZooLights.

 Shuttles provided by Big Bus Tours and the D.C.
 Circulator will operate on weekends between Woodley Park Metro Station and the Zoo’s Panda Plaza Bus Lot.
+D.C.
+Circulator buses are wheelchair accessible.
 For more information, including schedules and fees, see the parking and transportation tab.

 From 5-9 p.m., the Zoo operates a wheelchair accessible guest shuttle that runs on a continuous loop from the Panda Plaza Bus Lot/Accessible Drop-off to the lower entrance of the Zoo and back.
 The shuttle takes 15- 20 minutes to complete the loop and does not stop at Parking Lot C.